Endometriosis Ultrasound

 What is an endometriosis ultrasound?

-An endometriosis ultrasound is an imaging procedure that helps your provider determine if you have endometriosis.
-With endometriosis, pieces of tissue that line your uterus (endometrium) can appear in places outside your uterus, like your ovaries, bladder, and intestines.
-This out-of-place endometrial tissue can become inflamed, grow into cysts called endometriomas, and cause unpleasant symptoms, like painful menstrual cramps.
+An endometriosis ultrasound is an imaging procedure that helps your provider determine if you could have endometriosis.
+With endometriosis, pieces of tissue similar to those that line your uterus (endometrium) can appear in places outside your uterus, like your ovaries, bladder and intestines.
+This out-of-place tissue can become inflamed, develop cysts or masses, and cause unpleasant symptoms, like painful menstrual cramps.

 Advertisement